byu-cpe/ecen520_student/tx_download/tx_download.md

 ### Debouncer Testbench Simulation

 When you have created your debouncer, simulate your debouncer with the testbench `tb_debouncer.sv` until your debouncer passes all tests.
+This testbench uses a module `gen_bounce.sv` to generate a bouncy signal.
+You will need to compile this file as well as part of the testbench.
 Create a makefile rule named `sim_debouncer` that will perform this simulation from the command line using the default module parameters.
 Save the output to a file named `sim_debouncer.log`